About the Program

 Interdisciplinary Study: Advisors may encourage or require students to take courses in other departments in order to enhance their research agenda.
-A student must obtain prior approval from her/his major advisor for any courses taken outside the Department of Africology and African American Studies that s/he wants to use to fulfill departmental requirements.
+Students must obtain prior approval from their major advisor for any courses taken outside the Department of Africology and African American Studies that they want to use to fulfill departmental requirements.
 However, for personal and intellectual enrichment, a student may take as many external courses as desired.

 Affiliation(s): Faculty are affiliated with a variety of professional organizations such as the African Heritage Studies Association (AHSA); African Literature Association; African Studies Association (ASA); American Anthropological Association (AAA); Association of Black Women Historians (ABWH); Association for the Study of African American Life and History (ASALH); Association for the Study of Classical African Civilizations (ASCAC); Black History Advisory Committee of the Pennsylvania Historical and Museum Commission; College Language Association (CLA); Germantown Friends School's Summerbridge Program; Modern Language Association (MLA); National Council for Black Studies (NCBS); National Council of Teachers of English (NCTE); Pennsylvania Humanities Council; TESOL International Association; and Temple University's Young Scholars Program.

 Study Abroad: The department offers study abroad in the Temple University Ghana program.
 A maximum of 6 credits may be applied toward the doctoral degree.

 Accreditation: This program is accredited by the National Council for Black Studies.

 Areas of Specialization: Applicants to the PhD program should have a clearly articulated research interest that fits within the department's faculty expertise.
 Africology and African American Studies is a discipline that draws from diverse academic fields.
 Most research areas fall into two general categories: the cultural aesthetic, which engages interests in the humanities, particularly history, literature and the performing arts; and the social behavioral, in which issues may be addressed under the broad domains of sociology, psychology, political science, philosophy, anthropology and the like.
 Faculty specialize, offer substantial coursework, and mentor in a variety of areas: